Members

 repository_rule

-callable repository_rule(implementation, *, attrs=None, local=False, environ=[], configure=False, remotable=False, doc='')Creates a new repository rule.
-Store it in a global value, so that it can be loaded and called from the WORKSPACE file.
+callable repository_rule(implementation, *, attrs=None, local=False, environ=[], configure=False, remotable=False, doc=None)Creates a new repository rule.
+Store it in a global value, so that it can be loaded and called from a

 Parameters